cven5999-ss26/capstone-project-elysem27/data/README.md

 ## General information

-1. Title of Dataset:  Load profiles for mini-grids in the DRC
+1. Title of Dataset:  Load profiles for mini-grid sites in the DRC

 2. Author Information